Law of Cuba: Pre-1959 legal history

-Cuba was a colony of Spain until its independence was won in 1899, following military intervention by the United States (known in the U.S. as the Spanish–American War).
+Cuba was a colony of Spain until it gained independence in 1899, following a military intervention by the United States (known in the U.S. as the Spanish–American War).
 It remained under a U.S. military government until 1902, when the U.S. oversaw the creation of a new government.
-The Diario de sesiones del Congreso de la Republica de Cuba (Daily sessions of the Congress of the Republic of Cuba) show how Cuban law was shaped during this period.
+The Diario de sesiones del Congreso de la República de Cuba (Daily sessions of the Congress of the Republic of Cuba) shows how Cuban law was shaped during this period.

 The influence of both U.S. and Spanish rule on Cuban law persisted for decades.
-For example, the Spanish Penal Code influenced the 1936 Civil Defense Code of Cuba, which remained in effect until 1979.
+For example, the Spanish Penal Code influenced Cuba's 1936 Civil Defense Code, which remained in effect until 1979.
 The Spanish Civil Code of 1889 remained in effect (although modified) until 1987.
-U.S. influence appeared in the form of a supreme court of appeals and judicial review.
+U.S. influence appeared in the form of the Supreme Court of Appeals and judicial review.

 Revolutionary period (1959-mid-1970s)

 Major laws and changes

-After the Cuban Revolution, on January 1, 1959, much of the Constitution of 1940 was reinstated.
-This did not fulfill the promises in the Manifesto of Montecristi, since Castro's government did not restore the constitution in total and failed to call elections within the 18-month period the manifesto required.
+After the Cuban Revolution on January 1, 1959, much of the 1940 Constitution was reinstated.
+This did not fulfill the promises in the Manifesto of Montecristi, since Castro's government did not fully restore the constitution and failed to call elections within the 18 months required by the manifesto.

 In the revolution's aftermath, the Congress was supplanted by a Council of Ministers, consolidating greater power in the revolutionary government.
 In the following years, the revolutionary government enacted hundreds of laws and decrees to effect basic change in Cuba's socioeconomic system, such as the First Agrarian Reform Law of May 1959; the Urban Reform Law of October 1960; the Nationalization Law of October 1960; the Nationalization of Education Law of June 1961; and the Second Agrarian Reform Law of October 1963.
-New institutions, such as the National Institute of Agrarian Reform (INRA), were created to carry out these laws more efficiently.
+New institutions, such as the National Institute of Agrarian Reform (INRA), were established to implement these laws more efficiently.

 Revolutionary courts

 In February 1962, 45 Cuban Air Force officers were tried for genocide in the civilian courts and acquitted.
 Castro publicly denounced the acquittal as a miscarriage of justice.
 In response to the verdict, the Revolutionary Government established "Revolutionary Courts", whose purpose was to try those accused of collaboration with the deposed Batista regime, especially those accused of torture and assassination, and those engaged in counterrevolutionary activity.
-These courts were criticized for their summary procedures, which limited a defendant's ability to prepare for trial, as well as procedural safeguards, such as the right to appeal a verdict of guilt.
+These courts were criticized for their summary procedures, which limited a defendant's ability to prepare for trial, and for lacking procedural safeguards, such as the right to appeal a guilty verdict.
 It has been noted that these courts produced fast, certain, and severe results.
 Hundreds of people were found guilty in these proceedings and executed.
-Hostility toward the Batista regime led to widespread acceptance of these courts among the Cuban people.
+Hostility toward the Batista regime led to widespread acceptance of these courts among Cubans.
 Supporters of the Revolutionary Courts note that their institution may have prevented "mob justice", as was seen after other periods of revolution and social unrest.